 Mystic Shake expanded their audience with appearances at the Michigan Festival, Democratic Party functions, backyard luaus, wedding receptions, children’s concerts, schools, corporate events, and even a wake for the respected lawyer-poet Ted Swift.
 A highlight of this period was the opportunity to open up for one of their favorite and inspirational bands, NRBQ, in Ferndale, Ann Arbor, and East Lansing.

 Until their farewell in December 2010, Mystic Shake played a variety of gigs and venues in the mid-Michigan area, delighting fans of all ages.
-The members are now involved in a variety of other musical projects: Ben writing and playing and increasing number of solo gigs, Ben & Pat recording and performing as Blue Jello, Dick Johnson as the founder of and bass player in the Jazz Doggs, and Dick Rosemont contributing articles on popular musical history for magazines such as Goldmine and running a very interesting website on original recordings: www.originalsproject.com.
-We’ll see what the future brings …
+The members are now involved in a variety of other musical projects: Ben becoming the “Ukulele Ambassador of Michigan”, hosting festivals in Lansing and Interlochen, Ben & Pat recording and performing as Blue Jello and The Ukulele Kings, Dick Johnson as the founder of and bass player in the Jazz Doggs, and Dick Rosemont is the proprietor of The Guy in the Groove record store as well as running a very interesting website on original recordings: www.originalsproject.com.
+Dick Rosemont comes back to the Lansing Area periodically, so keep your ears open for a reunion show!